pharo-ide/Calypso/Calypso-SystemQueries.package/ClyMessageSenders.class/README.md

-I am a query to retrieve senders of given selectors set
+I return all senders of any of given selectors